Quality (And Budget) Assurance: How to Confirm the Right Class for Your Shippers' Freight

-Stowability - While most freight should be easy to stow in trucks, hazardous or flammable materials carry greater risk and have certain regulations for shipping.
+While most freight should be easy to stow in trucks, hazardous or flammable materials carry greater risk and have certain regulations for shipping.
 Consider the outside packaging and materials of your customers’ shipments.
-Did they properly assess the overall weight, length or protrusions associated to the item?
+Did they properly assess the overall weight, length, or protrusions associated with the item?
 For example, if their cargo is stored in crates that are easily stackable inside of a truck, ease of transfer is increased.

-Handling - Ease of handling is the level of care needed for your shippers’ freight.
-Heavy, fragile or hazardous cargo will almost always be placed in a higher shipping class.
-Shape, size and weight will also affect how easily mechanical equipment can load shipments, which is why the overall difficulty of loading is assigned to each shipment.
+Ease of handling is the level of care needed for your shippers’ freight.
+Heavy, fragile, or hazardous cargo will almost always be placed in a higher shipping class.
+Shape, size, and weight will also affect how easily mechanical equipment can load shipments, which is why the overall difficulty of loading is assigned to each shipment.

 The three steps that should use to measure density:

 Measure the height, width, and depth of your shipment